About Ceiling Water Damage

 Other signs of water damage from roofing leaks include:

 - Wet wood beams

 - Excess moisture in the attic

-Shingle fragments in gutters and cracked or brittle roof shingles are another common sign of roof damage.
-Homeowners can also look to other home elements to identify roof damage, as water spots on exterior walls or wood decking can also indicate roof leaks or damage.
+Shingle fragments in gutters and cracked or brittle roof shingles are other common signs of roof damage.
+Homeowners can also look to other home elements to identify roof damage, as water spots on exterior walls or wood decking can indicate roof leaks or damage.